How to Clean an Ultimate Pondless Waterfall

 Hopefully you can read the screenshot above, but in case the writing is too small, this is what Google's AI Overview said: (My comments are in this color)

 1. "Turn off and remove pumps: Begin by switching off the pump and removing it for easy access to the waterfall's components."
 (There are no 'waterfall components' to access, the pump is inside a slotted pump vault, which is a separate item than the waterfall spillway - the pump and waterfall spillway are opposite each other.
-Why do they instruct you to remove the pump to clean the pondless waterfall?)
+Why do they instruct you to remove the pump to clean the pondless waterfall?
+Removing the pump is appropriate for winterization, but should not be necessary for routing cleaning.)

 2. "Drain the reservoir: Drain the water from the reservoir to expose the rocks and debris for cleaning.
 This is also a good time to manually remove any large debris or leaves."
 (How do you drain the reservoir?
 There is no drain on the reservoir - the only way to 'drain the reservoir' is to pump it out.
-Either use the removed waterfall pump, or purchase a separate sludge pump - but either way you must purchase additional discharge pipe and fittings to attach the pipe to the pump.
-Where does the dirty water go when you're pumping out the reservoir?
+Either use the waterfall pump that you were instructed to remove, or purchase a separate sludge pump - but either way you must purchase additional discharge pipe and fittings to attach the pipe to the pump.
+When pumping out the reservoir, where does the dirty water go?
 The only way to 'manually remove any large debris or leaves' is by HAND.
 How do you remove the debris that the waterfalls forced deep down into the rocks and gravel?
 You have to dig it out by HAND!)

 4. "Rinse the reservoir: After power washing, rinse the reservoir with water to remove any remaining debris or gunk."
 (OK, you're done power washing, how do you 'rinse the reservoir with water to remove any remaining debris or gunk'?
 What is the 'gunk'?
 How much water does that take?
 Where do you rinse the 'remaining debris or gunk' to?)

 5. "Clean the vault: Check the vault at the bottom of the waterfall for sediment buildup and remove it."
 (How do you 'remove' the sediment buildup?
-Shop-vacs won't suck up the muddy and slimy buildup, rinsing didn't get it all, so how do you remove the sediment and buildup?
+Shop-vacs won't suck up the smelly, muddy, slimy buildup, rinsing didn't get it all, so how do you remove the sediment and buildup?
 By HAND!)

 6. "Refill the water feature: Once the cleaning is complete, refill the reservoir with fresh water."
 (How much water was wasted power washing and rinsing the reservoir?)

 7. "Check edges and leaks: Ensure the liner edges are in place and secure to prevent leaks.
 If you notice any leaks, it's likely due to a low liner edge."
-(Checking for leaks is not 'cleaning'.
-Checking for leaks should be part of routine maintenance and not just performed during cleanings.)
+(This is good advise.)

 8. "Add beneficial bacteria: Consider adding beneficial bacteria to maintain water clarity and support a healthy water feature."
-(Beneficial bacteria requires bio media to live upon and oxygenated water flowing through the media to do it's job.
-Beneficial bacteria is only effective if the pondless waterfall contains an actual waterfall filter with bio media inside that is designed for bacteria growth, and the pump is running 24/7 to keep the beneficial bacteria supplied with oxygenated water.
-Beneficial bacteria will not perform its job if the pondless waterfall gets turned off because it needs dissolved oxygen to survive.
+(Beneficial bacteria requires bio media to live upon, and oxygenated water flowing through the media for it to thrive and to do it's job.
+Beneficial bacteria is only effective if the pondless waterfall contains an actual biological waterfall filter that includes bio media inside that is designed for bacteria growth.
+Also, beneficial bacteria need the pump continually running 24/7 to keep it supplied with oxygenated water.
+Beneficial bacteria is aerobic and will not perform its job if the pondless waterfall gets turned off because it needs flowing oxygenated water to survive.
 If you don't have an actual waterfall filter with media specifically designed for bacteria growth, you will be wasting money on beneficial bacteria.)

-To follow the "How to clean a pondless waterfall instructions" compiled for you by the Google AI Overview, you will need to purchase or rent a sludge pump, discharge pipe, and a pressure washer.
+To follow the "How to clean a pondless waterfall instructions" compiled for you by the Google AI Overview, you will need to purchase or rent a power pressure washer, sludge pump, and discharge pipe.

 Does any of that sound easy to you?